-This bacon- and cheese-rich cross between mashed and scalloped potatoes, is the perfect side dish for a steak.
+This rich Auvergnat specialty, a cross between mashed potatoes and scalloped potatoes, is the perfect side dish for a steak.

 - 2 lb. new red or other waxy potatoes

 - 3 strips smoked bacon, cut into 1⁄2" slices

 - Kosher salt and freshly ground black pepper

 - 8 oz. grated cantal or gruyere cheese

 - 8 oz. farmers' cheese (such as Friendship brand)

 Using a mandoline, cut potatoes into 1⁄16"-thick slices.
 Place potatoes in a bowl of cold water; set aside.

 Heat oil in a 12" cast-iron or nonstick skillet over medium heat.
 Add bacon and cook, stirring, until its fat has rendered, about 6 minutes.
 Drain potatoes in a colander; add to the skillet.
 Season with salt and black pepper to taste.
 Cover the skillet and cook, stirring occasionally and crushing potatoes into small chunks with a wooden spoon, until potatoes are tender, 20-25 minutes.

 Add cheeses, and garlic to skillet; stir to combine.
 Reduce heat to medium-low; cover.
 Cook, scraping bottom of skillet with a wooden spoon, until cheese is melted and the potatoes are mashed, about 5 minutes.
 Stir vigorously and season with salt to taste.
 Sprinkle with chives and pepper to taste.